Reducing customer wait time and employee workload with a digitized onboarding flow.

 Exploration & Learning

-the Magi - the person playing MagiQuest (usually a young child)
+the Magi - the person playing MagiQuest (that’s me in the picture!)

 the parent - if the Magi is a young child